 - Form ID now shown in PayPal report.
 Up to now, when you needed to reconcile a payment with the corresponding form submission, you could only rely on the FormSmarts Reference Number.
 This is the unique ID shown in the subject of emails containing form data and in Form to Excel reports.
 The same ID appears in the payment details in your Paypal account, and also in the CSV report you can generate.
 We’ve now added the Form ID (see screenshot) to the information available on PayPal, so you may quickly identify which form each payment is for.

 We warmly welcome your feedback.

 FormSmarts PayPal Integration is your best option when you need to collect data and get a payment on a form.
-It makes it very easy to include a PayPal payment in your forms, while giving you the power, flexibility and ease of use of a full-featured online form builder.
+It makes it very easy to receive PayPal payments on your forms, while giving you the power, flexibility and ease of use of a full-featured online form builder.

 For example, you can easily build:

 - a membership form with recurring fees